aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-Common-CommonExtractContent.cs" >}}

 We will also define a custom method to easily generate a document from extracted nodes.
-This method is used in a few of the scenarios below and simply creates a new document and imports the extracted content into it.
+This method is used in multiple of the scenarios below and simply creates a new document and imports the extracted content into it.
 Below method takes a list of nodes and inserts them into a new document.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-Common-CommonGenerateDocument.cs" >}}